 Normal Conduction of Electrical Impulses

-In normal sinus rhythm, the impulses generated by the SA node travel through the atria and converge at the atrioventricular (AV) node where the speed of conduction is reduced to give the atria sufficient time to contract and empty their contents into the ventricles prior to ventricular contraction.
+In normal sinus rhythm, the impulses generated by the SA node travel through the atria and converge at the atrioventricular (AV) node where the speed of conduction is reduced.
+This gives the atria sufficient time to contract and empty their contents into the ventricles before ventricular contraction.
 Impulses from the AV node travel into the ventricles via the Bundle of His, and then branch into the left and right bundle branches, the terminal Purkinje fibers, and finally are conducted to the ventricular myocytes.
 Because of this spread of electrical activity from the atria to the ventricles, every atrial depolarization and contraction is normally followed by ventricular depolarization and contraction.
 There is normally a one-to-one correspondence between atrial and ventricular depolarization and contraction.